anders-biostat/linked-charts/docs/rlc/api.md

 You can read more about different properties [here](https://anders-biostat.github.io/linked-charts/rlc/tutorials/props.html) .

-* `chart`- ID of the chart to which the colour slider should be linked.
+*   `chart` - ID of the chart to which the colour slider should be linked.

-* `layer`- id of the layer to which the colour slider should be linked.If the chart has only one layer, this property is optional.
+*   `layer` - id of the layer to which the colour slider should be linked.
+If the chart has only one layer, this property is optional.

  Global chart settings

-* `width`- width of the chart in pixels.
+*   `width` - width of the chart in pixels.

-* `heigth`- height of the chart in pixels.
+*   `heigth` - height of the chart in pixels.

-* `paddings`- padding sizes in pixels.
-Must be a list with all the following fields:`"top", "bottom", "left", "right"`.
+*   `paddings` - padding sizes in pixels.
+Must be a list with all the following fields: `"top", "bottom", "left", "right"` .

-* `title`- title of the chart.
+*   `title` - a title of the chart.

-* `titleX, titleY`- coordinates of the chart title.
+*   `titleX, titleY` - coordinates of the chart title.

-* `titleSize`- font-size of the chart title.
+*   `titleSize` - font-size of the chart title.

 ## Examples